izebit/slack-notify-app-daemon/README.md

 :rocket:

 ### What is it for?
-It is daemon for notification to slack users about errors, which has contained on elastic search server.
+It is a daemon for notification slack users about errors, which has contained on elastic search server.

 ### How can you run this app?
 There are only two steps:
 - you should have python with version 3 on your computer
-- execute below command:
+- execute below the command:

 ```bash
 python notify-slack-app.py --elastic-search-domain=<elastic_search_address> \